Another Teacher Has Been Suspended For Allegedly Having Ties To White Supremacist Group

 — KTVU (@KTVU) April 26, 2019

-Last month, Unicorn Riot, an online group/website which describes itself as ” a decentralized, educational 501(c)(3) non-profit media organization of artists and journalists,” leaked all of the chat logs from Identity Evropa’s “Nice Respectable People” server.
+Last month, Unicorn Riot, an online group and website which describes itself as “a decentralized, educational 501(c)(3) non-profit media organization of artists and journalists,” leaked all of the chat logs from Identity Evropa’s “Nice Respectable People” server.
 As a result of those leaks, the group has identified and targeted suspected white nationalists across the country, going so far as to report these individuals to schools, law enforcement, and other government agencies.

-This is not the first time that a teacher in the US has been “outed” by Unicorn Riot.
+This is not the first time that a teacher in the U.S. has been “outed” by Unicorn Riot.
 As previously reported by The Inquisitr, Texas teacher Stephen Arquist, who previously taught at Skyline High School in Dallas, Texas, was suspended after school officials were notified that Arquist had made more than half a dozen posts on the aforementioned Discord server.
 A user going by the handle “Stephen — TX” claimed to be a Japanese teacher “in the ghetto,” and also made negative comments about the racial and ethnic demographics at his school.